xpander69/gpu-recorder/README.md

-# gpu-recorder
+# gpu-recorder Script
-Script to use gpu-screen-recorder
+Script to use with gpu-screen-recorder: https://git.dec05eba.com/gpu-screen-recorder/about/